Music & Sound Production

 Sound Production courses teach students to operate audio equipment to record, edit, mix and master and produce sound for CD, DVD, web, TV, radio, film, video productions and live performance.

 Sound engineers use an array of electronic equipment to capture, edit, record, mix, modify, synchronise and broadcast sound for different types of performance.
 They use equipment such as recording or live mixing consoles or computers, outboard equipment (signal and effects processing equipment), microphones, speakers and software to direct and manipulate the sound signal.
 Sound can be recorded on multi-track tape recorders (digital or analog) or on hard disc recorders and computers.

 TAFE SA Salisbury campus is the only accredited provider in South Australia to offer the internationally recognised AVID Pro Tools Certified Training Program, which enables students or other professionals to become proficient in the use of ProTools industry-standard software and hardware for digital audio production.
-Courses include: Pro Tools 101, 110, 201, 210M & the live sound Venue certifications 110V & 210V.
+Courses include: Pro Tools 101, 110, 201, 210M and the live sound Venue certifications 110V and 210V.

 Our graduates are employable in all stages of production and creation of media content with film, TV, and video-production houses, special effects companies, game production studios and mobile phone content developers.